 What got lost in this long decline is the distinction between rhetoric as manipulation and rhetoric as the full deployment of language’s resources in the service of something that cannot be said without them.
 The devices catalogued on this page belong to the second category.
 They are not techniques for making the worse argument appear better.
 Anaphora is not a way of emphasizing a point; it is a way of controlling the angle at which every subsequent point arrives.
 Metaphor is not a decoration applied to a description; it is a transfer of logical structure between domains that reveals something about both that neither could generate alone.
 The volta is not a rhetorical flourish; it is the hinge on which a poem’s entire argument rotates, reorganizing everything that preceded it in a single turn.
 These are instruments for making certain kinds of meaning possible at all—for reaching what direct statement cannot reach, for producing in the reader an experience of understanding that passive reception cannot deliver.

-Rhetoric in this system sits alongside structure and prosody as one of the three ways a poem organizes pressure and meaning simultaneously.
-Where structure gives a poem its spatial logic and prosody gives it its temporal logic, rhetoric gives it its conceptual and argumentative logic—the way a claim is approached, the angle at which meaning arrives, the gap the reader must cross and what they find on the other side.
+This is what distinguishes rhetoric from ornament.
+Ornament is applied to a surface; rhetoric is the pressure by which a surface becomes an argument.
+Structure gives language its spatial logic—the frame, the load-bearing wall, the arch.
+Prosody gives language its temporal logic—the beat, the duration, the pause.
+Rhetoric gives language its conceptual and argumentative logic—the way a claim is approached, the angle at which meaning arrives, the gap the reader must cross and what they find on the other side.
 These three systems are not independent; they act on each other continuously, the sonic pressure of a line reinforcing or undermining its syntactic argument, the structural logic of a form shaping what the local figures can do, the rhetorical stance of a speaker determining what the prosody is allowed to perform.

 This page is organized by function rather than by name, moving from the most visible rhetorical operations to the most architectural—from recurrence and displacement, through compression and contrast, through address and position, to the large-scale structural motions that give a whole poem its shape and momentum.
-The devices catalogued here are not ways of saying something more beautifully; they are ways of saying something that cannot be said without them.
-Remove any of them and you do not have the same content expressed differently.
-You have different content, or no content at all—the thing the device was making possible no longer available to be made.
 The page ends with a coda on the pun, which resists the taxonomy that organizes everything preceding it and refuses to be domesticated into any single category—which is, in its way, the most honest statement the page can make about the nature of rhetorical pressure.